digitalbricklayer/techteapotcom/src/content/posts/musings-upon-the-open-core-functionality-ceiling.md

 One of the things you'd expect from an active open source project is that the code base is likely to grow as more and more features are added.

-In [An exploration of open core licensing in network management]({{< ref "/posts/an-exploration-of-open-core-licensing-in-network-management.md" >}}) I mentioned that one possible side effect of open core software is the creation of a <em>functionality ceiling</em>.
+In [An exploration of open core licensing in network management]({{< ref "/posts/an-exploration-of-open-core-licensing-in-network-management.md" >}}) I mentioned that one possible side effect of open core software is the creation of a *functionality ceiling*.

-A <em>functionality ceiling</em> is a level of functionality beyond which the <em>community</em> edition product manager is unwilling to implement because of the fear that the <em>enterprise</em> product will be less attractive to potential customers.
+A *functionality ceiling* is a level of functionality beyond which the *community* edition product manager is unwilling to implement because of the fear that the *enterprise* product will be less attractive to potential customers.

-That got me thinking, if a <em>functionality ceiling</em> does exist, how can I demonstrate it?
+That got me thinking, if a *functionality ceiling* does exist, how can I demonstrate it?

 The graphs below are taken from the [Ohloh open source project directory](http://www.ohloh.net/).
 The rather useful thing about Ohloh is, in addition to cataloguing open source projects, it also performs extensive code analysis.